PSLmodels/OG-Core/docs/book/content/theory/households.md

    ```

   where the effective tax rate can be a function of both labor income and capital income $\tau^{etr}(x,y)$.
-Chapter \ref{Chap_TaxCalc} details exactly how we estimate these tax functions from microsimulation model data.
+Chapter {ref}`Chap_TaxCalc` details exactly how we estimate these tax functions from microsimulation model data.

   where many of the variables now have $j$ subscripts.
 The variables with three subscripts $(j,s,t)$ tell you to which ability type $j$ and age $s$ individual the variable belongs and in which period $t$.